Astros vs. Guardians Player Props Betting Odds

-Player prop bet options for Jose Ramirez, Alex Bregman and others are available when the Cleveland Guardians host the Houston Astros at Progressive Field on Saturday at 6:10 PM ET.
+Jose Ramirez and Alex Bregman are among the players with prop bets on the table when the Cleveland Guardians and the Houston Astros meet at Progressive Field on Sunday (first pitch at 12:40 PM ET).

 Bet on this matchup or its props with BetMGM!